zoolanders/documentation/src/essentials-for-yootheme-pro/developers/source/custom-source.md

-# How To
+# Custom Sources

-## Create a Source Provider
+## Create a new Source Provider

 A Source Provider is a [YOOtheme Pro module](https://yootheme.com/support/yootheme-pro/joomla/developers-modules) that registers a source to the Source Manager and provides everything required for its workflow.

-Let's start by creating `bootstrap.php` and `config.json` files for our custom module.
+Let's start by creating a `bootstrap.php`

 ```php
 <?php